 Explaining the process the Lions took, he says, "This is a journey that began many years ago.
 It began with us redefining ourselves as a center stage of creativity.
 Creativity touches more than just advertising.
 [The redefining] was done in anticipation many years ago as we expected technology to impact creativity.
 We have addressed and responded to this movement."

 He adds, "We broadened by launching festivals within the festival with the Health Lions, Innovation Lions and the most recent one being the Entertainment Lions.
 Each one sets the tone about why we should be a catalyst for the vision of the future.
 This is a defining place for the market place.
 It showed we have our lenses much more towards the future."

 With respect to geography, Papa claims that the festival’s "strong representative network" is helping them engage with a diverse group of people.

 He says, "We have primary territories which consist of UK, USA, Brazil, India and China among others.
 We obviously want to reach out to more participants from farther territories.
 That is one of the primary challenges we have.
 The more we engage with diverse groups, the more relevant the festival becomes.
 Cannes is progressively evolving, and the value one gets out of it is huge."

 India sent in 1,315 entries last year.
 Without disclosing the number of Indians at the festival, Papa believes that the country can potentially be in the top five in terms of number of delegates at the festival.
-Currently, the biggest markets for the Cannes Lions are France, Germany, Belgium, Singapore, South Korea, USA and the UK.
+Currently, the biggest markets for the Cannes Lions are the US, UK, Brazil, Germany, France and Japan.

 He says, "When it comes to India, since there’s a start-up community creating a buzz right now.
 India can be huge on the Innovations (Lions) bit."